+Moderator’s summary:

+It seems that companies still have different flavours on how to update.
+So we propose to update at the next time we prepare our stg3 TP.

 Open issue 3: Stg2 TP

 The proposed stg2 TP in R3-214104 [17] mainly add slice PRB usage related metrics in load reporting section.